High-Dimensional Inference in Bayesian Networks: Preliminaries

-As in message passing, the problem of estimating the marginal probability distribution in importance sampling is different from the problem of estimating the probability distribution of a single variable given the evidence ${P(X_i \mid X_e)}$.
-The estimation of the marginal probability distribution requires a good sampling distribution of all variables not in the evidence, whereas the estimation of the single variable probability distribution requires only a good sampling distribution of the respective single variable.
+As in message passing, the problem of marginalization in importance sampling is different from the problem of calculating the probability distribution of a single variable given the evidence ${P(X_i \mid X_e)}$.
+Marginalization requires a good sampling distribution of all variables not in the evidence, whereas the calculation of ${P(X_i \mid X_e)}$ requires only a good sampling distribution of the respective variable $X_i$.